-We provide oversight and ongoing support to the non-governmental organizations running the following provincially funded healthy eating programs:
+We provide oversight and ongoing support to the following provincially funded healthy eating programs:

 BC School Fruit & Vegetable Nutritional Program is a school-based healthy eating program administered through the BC Agriculture in the Classroom Foundation.
-The Foundation works with local growers and distributors to bring fresh fruit and vegetable snacks every other week, 12 times in the school year, to over 90% of BC public and First Nations K-12 schools.
+The Foundation works with local growers and distributors to bring fresh fruit and vegetable snacks 12 times in the school year, to over 90% of BC public and First Nations K-12 schools.
 Snacks are served during class time, creating the opportunity to engage students in discussion about fruits and vegetables and healthy eating habits.
-Over 566,000 servings were provided in the 2016/17 school year.
+Over 571,000 servings were provided in the 2017/18 school year.
 The program is designed to increase students' acceptability of, exposure to, and willingness to try fruits and vegetables and awareness of local produce.

 Working with communities and partners,

 Farm to School BC seeks to empower and support schools in building comprehensive Farm to School programs that bring healthy, local and sustainable food into schools.
 These programs provide students with hands-on learning opportunities that foster food literacy, all while strengthening the local food system and enhancing school and community connectedness.
 Farm to School BC is administered by the Public Health Association of BC.